idoCo10/WiFi-Probe-Monitor/README.md

 ## Requirements

-- Kali Linux
+- Debian based Linux (Kali, Ubuntu..)
-- `tshark` (the script can auto-install it if missing)
+- `tshark` (the script will auto-install it if missing)
-- Wi-Fi adapter in monitor mode (script can switch it automatically)
+- Wi-Fi adapter in monitor mode (script will switch it automatically)

 ## Installation